elhodel/SceneSelectionOverlay/README.md

 ### Folder Filter

-Regex Filter for the File Path excluding the FileName.
-Always use "/" as Directory Seperator.
+Regex Filter for the File Path excluding the File Name.
+Always use "/" as Directory Separator.

 The Regex evaluation ignores Case.